Dalvany/dalvany-image-panel/README.md

 ## Credits

-Logo for the plugin was found on [iconfinder](https://www.iconfinder.com) (image icon can't be found anymore) and is under MIT license.
+Logo for the plugin was found on iconfinder (now freepik ?) (image icon can't be found anymore) and was under MIT license.
 [Slideshow](https://github.com/femioladeji/react-slideshow) is under Apache 2.0 license.

 GitHub's workflows are from [grafana](https://github.com/grafana/plugin-workflows) and under Apache 2.0 license